 “The Great Gatsby Official Trailer #2” is a moving portrait of America.
 Gatsby is not telling a story of his life that Carraway is likely to see as true, but he is telling God’s truth about himself, not the truth of his literal past, but the truth of his self-invention.

 The trailer is unashamedly excessive.
 “Gatsby, he had an extraordinary sense of hope,” Carraway intones as a green light unsubtly flashes.
 “It all makes sense,” says a disembodied voice as a hand glides over a dimly lit letter.
-In quick cuts to Gatsby’s parties, there is not only wild dancing, but raining confetti.
+In quick cuts to Gatsby’s parties, there is not only wild dancing but also raining confetti.
 When Gatsby wordlessly raises a drink, he is framed by fireworks.
 A mansion and manicured garden is not enough; a man must also swing a polo mallet on horseback.
-“Gatsby” is said five times a minute and five seconds in.
+“Gatsby” is said five times in the first sixty-five seconds.

 This is all, of course, ridiculous.
 It is the self-consciously performative excess of a man who believes money, confidence, and ambition can buy success.
 The futility of his dreams is known to the viewer, but it’s never actually acknowledged.
 Carraway warns he had the uneasy feeling Gatsby was guarding secrets, but the trailer rarely cuts away from the sheen of shiny things.
 A man in a blue suit gets punched in the face in front of a closing gate.
 A man holds a gun in silhouette.
 A woman with red hair is struck by a yellow car.
 Gatsby screams and smashes stuff.
 This is all very ominous, but also completely void of context.